Amsacrine (Amsidine ®)

-Amsacrine is a chemotherapy drug usually given in combination with other chemotherapy drugs to treat types of adult leukaemia, particularly acute myeloid leukaemia.
+Amsacrine is a chemotherapy drug used in combination with other chemotherapy drugs to treat types of adult leukaemia, particularly acute myeloid leukaemia (AML).

 This information should ideally be read with our general information about chemotherapy and your type of leukaemia.

 You have amsacrine in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention your doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.